 Brewster maintains a rural outdoorsy lifestyle that is palpable at the General Store, the 1660 Stony Brook Mill, its gorgeous calm beaches that are uniquely as interesting in low tide when the bay recedes for exploration as in high tide for swimming and water sports.
 And if mountain biking is your thing, don’t miss Punkhorn Parklands’ 800 acres!

-The data relating to real estate for sale on this site comes from the Broker Reciprocity (BR) of the Cape Cod & Islands Multiple Listing Service, Inc. Summary or thumbnail real estate listings held by brokerage firms other than Cape Cod & Islands Association of REALTORS, Inc. are marked with the BR Logo and detailed information about them includes the name of the listing broker.
-Neither the listing broker nor Cape Cod & Islands Association of REALTORS, Inc. shall be responsible for any typographical errors, misinformation, or misprints and shall be held totally harmless.
+The data relating to real estate for sale on this site comes from the Broker Reciprocity (BR) of the Cape Cod & Islands Multiple Listing Service, Inc. Summary or thumbnail real estate listings held by brokerage firms other than Cape Lifestyle Real Estate are marked with the BR Logo and detailed information about them includes the name of the listing broker.
+Neither the listing broker nor Cape Lifestyle Real Estate shall be responsible for any typographical errors, misinformation, or misprints and shall be held totally harmless.
 All properties are subject to prior sale, changes, or withdrawal.
-Updated: 24th May, 2022 4:49 AM (UTC)
+Updated: 8th February, 2023 7:23 PM (UTC)